metaparticles/software-notes/README.md

+# Hi!

+This repository contains the setup and data files for hosting the github pages site [metaparticles/software-notes](https://metaparticles.github.io/software-notes/).
+You need to be added as a collaborator to this repository to contribute.

 # Requirements/Setup

 1. Install Jekyll (https://jekyllrb.com/docs/installation/).
 Avoid using `sudo` while installing jekyll.
 For example, use the `gem install --user-install bundler jekyll` (in macOS)